2020 spring semester information

 To help stop the spread of disease, it is important for students, faculty and staff to stay home when they are sick.
 While COVID-19 has not been detected on campus, influenza, colds and other illnesses are prevalent during the winter months.
 Cyclone Health also has helpful information and additional resources for taking care of your behavioral health during the outbreak.

 Students who miss class due to illness are encouraged to contact their instructors as soon as possible, to notify them of their illness, and to determine how best to make up class time and assignments.
 If students are not able to contact their faculty due to their illness (hospitalized, etc.), they can contact the Dean of Students office to assist with the notification process.
-Student Assistance staff is available as students return to campus, if there are any additional impacts or concerns due to their time away.
+Student Assistance staff is available if students have additional concerns.

 Faculty and staff are encouraged to notify their department chair or supervisor as soon as possible so that arrangements can be made to cover classes or work, as necessary.